HEPBURN LIBRARY OF MADRID PERSONNEL POLICY

 Overtime and Compensatory Time

 Overtime is defined to be any hours over the regularly assigned hours that each employee works which is paid at the regular hourly rate of that employee.
-An employee may work hours to cover another employee’s absence, up to the maximum weekly allotted hours for both employees combined.
+In general, an employee may work hours to cover another employee’s absence, up to the maximum weekly allotted hours for both employees combined.
 Any hours worked above an employee’s established weekly schedule will be authorized by the Director and paid at the employee’s regular hourly rate.
-In general, the Library will compensate staff only for hours worked at the Library, unless prior approval is given by the Board of Trustees, as justified by the Director.
 In the event staff work for a Library event outside of normal working hours, their time will be tracked by the Director and applied against their regular working hours within the same pay period.
 (Example, a Saturday afternoon two-hour event would reduce the work week of that hourly employee by two hours, on a work day to be agreed upon with the Director.)
+It is understood that on occasion total allotted hours are not used within a pay period, while other pay periods may exceed total employee hours due to special assignments or events.
+Employees are paid for hours worked during a pay period, and may not accrue hours.
+Oversight is taken to ensure there is an appropriate balance between “unused” pay period hours and “overtime” exceeding combined employee hours.

 Appropriate attire that is comfortable and neat in appearance will be worn during work hours.
 Sweat pants, exercise clothing/spandex tights, pajama tops or bottoms, low-cut blouses or shirts, skirts above mid-thigh, or overly worn and holey clothing with visible undergarments are not acceptable work attire.